MentallyFriendly/Code-Golf/Week-4/README.md

 The program performance will be measured across a sample of sample of small, large and very large numbers.

-Testing will be on machine using the _time_ command.
+Testing will be on the same machine using the _time_ command.

 | **TRUE** numbers | **FALSE** numbers   |